QuantumDdomain/Relativity_SpaceTime/README.md

 - For more details, visit [EinsteinPy Documentation](https://docs.einsteinpy.org/).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the IIT License.